Little Murders: Development

-Feiffer says he was inspired to write the story by the assassination of John F. Kennedy.
+Jules Feiffer says he was inspired to write the story by the assassination of John F. Kennedy.
 "Which was odd because I wasn't a big fan of his; he was the first actor in the White House," he said.
 "And then when Oswald was shot, I thought there is a madness going on.
 And because of my politics, I saw that madness in Vietnam, too.
 So the motive of the play was the breakdown of all forms of authority—religion, family, the police.
 Urban violence was always the metaphor in my mind for something more serious in the country."

-Feiffer originally wrote it as a novel.
+Feiffer originally wrote the story as a novel.
 "Having gone to theater a lot and read plays a lot since adolescence, I realized that if I ever wrote the sort of play I wanted to write, it would close in a week.
 I felt I'd already done my masochistic years at The Village Voice—eight years of cartoons without a penny.
 But I felt this grim sense of what was going on and I didn't feel the cartoons could express that fully.
 I also felt the cartoons were being too easily accepted."

 Feiffer worked on the novel for two years but was unhappy with it.
 Then he discovered an original outline for the novel which he thought would make a good play.
 He wrote a first draft in three weeks.
 "And I realized that whatever the fate of the play, I was stuck as a playwright.
 I felt as at home with a play as with the cartoon."

 1967 Broadway production

 The play was going to have its world premiere at the Yale School of Drama in October 1966.
 However that ended when there was a chance it would be produced on Broadway.
 Alexander Cohen eventually got the rights.
 Stage rights were also optioned by the Aldwych Theatre in London.

-The play was staged on Broadway in 1967 with a cast that included Elliott Gould and Barbara Cook and a budget of $100,000.
+The play was staged on Broadway in 1967 with a cast that included Elliott Gould, David Steinberg and Barbara Cook and a budget of $100,000.
 It was directed by George L. Sherman.

 Reviews were mixed.
 Walter Kerr said "The comedy comes to a point where it can no longer keep a grin on its face, not even a twisted one.
 Mr. Feiffer gives over the business of suggesting serious comment from inside a lazy, lunatic stance, and like a too successfully reformed gag man, goes straight."

 Feiffer called it an "atrocious production" but admits he was involved in all key creative decisions.
 The play lasted only seven performances.
 Walter Kerr, who had given the play a mixed review, wrote an article saying the play had promise and that it was a shame the piece could not have been further developed.
 The fate of the play was given as an example of the lack of critical and producer support given to new American plays on Broadway.